Last Updated on

 The Canterbury Cathedral, also known as Christ Church Cathedral, was founded by Augustine.
 It was founded in the early 7th century.
 But when Archbishop Thomas Becket was killed here, it has been known as a popular pilgrimage site.
 In fact, thousands of pilgrims flock here on an annual basis.
 It is now known as the cathedral for the Archbishop of Canterbury.
 In addition to its historical significance, the cathedral is regarded for its architectural beauty and stained glass windows.

 It is also one of the most popular monuments in the World Heritage Site Canterbury Cathedral, St Augustine’s Abbey, and St Martin’s Church.

 St. Augustine’s Abbey

 Saint Augustine’s Abbey was founded by Benedictine monk Saint Augustine in 598.
-This abbey had major influence during the High Middle Ages in England.
-For many centuries, this abbey underwent several rebuilding process.
+This abbey had a major influence during the High Middle Ages in England.
+For many centuries, this abbey underwent several rebuilding processes.
 However, it fell into a state of disrepair during the 16th century.
 Today, only ruins are left of this abbey after Henry VIII dissolved all Catholic monasteries in England.

 St. Martin’s Church

 This is the final component of the UNESCO site Canterbury Cathedral, St Augustine’s Abbey, and St Martin’s Church.
 This is the oldest parish church in England that is still in use today.
 During the 6th century, it served as the private chapel of Queen Bertha.
 This was prior to the arrival of Augustine in Rome.

 All of these three monuments represented the history of Christianity in England in tangible form.
 The architecture was also a symbol of how the Christian religion coincided with the development of Anglo-Saxon.
 Hence, these buildings were mostly constructed using Gothic and Romanesque architectural styles.